Assertions

 Types of Assertions

-HttpProbe supports four main types of assertions:
+HttpProbe supports five main types of assertions:

 1. Status code assertions